lesterong/nm4259-website/src/content/blog/week-6.md

   - For instance, why?
 Was the button not big enough?
 Were there other more distracting elements on the same screen?
   - And so, does something need to change?
 Is this a common pattern we see amongst our other test users?
 Is the search and filter functionality a key action we want our user to focus on anyways in a “normal user flow”?, etc.
   - I realised that forcing myself to think more critically about not just the things that are in plain sight can draw quite some rather useful insights.

+## Iterative nature of design

+Space is limited in mobile

+what to include

+what not to include

+While we did not have the opportunity to build multiple wireframes.
+I felt that my group meetings showed me the iterative nature of design.